 How can you do this?
 Well, I suppose my success is because I’ve been blogging for a while – this blog was launched in 2009, and I’ve been relatively consistent.
 To date, I haven’t reached out to a brand or destination, they have reached out to me.
 I also attend networking events such as TBEX and BlogHer to meet potential partners and other bloggers.

 Social Life – I’m single, more specifically, I’m divorced with no kids, except for two cats.
 My former husband passed away unexpectedly in 2008.
 I’ve been told I don’t have enough baggage to be in a relationship – whatever!
 Despite not having a family here in Southwest Florida (my parents and siblings are in New York), my time is primarily consumed with my day job commitments, blogging/social media activities and exercising about an hour a day.
 I have very few moments dedicated to living in the moment, so to say, and haven’t forgotten how short life is.

 Frugal Living – Being single, working in a job in which I haven’t had a raise since I started there 5.5 years ago (it’s a government job with great health care benefits and I’ve had to take a salary reduction due to changes in state mandates), and inflation, I struggle to make ends meet and keep up with friends.
+I’ve read some ways to make money on places like The Money Sack but I haven’t yet tried any out.
 I have debt beyond a mortgage and for several years have been finding ways to reduce my expenses to pay down my debt, such as using sites such as MyPoints which allocates me points for reading emails, using coupons and making purchases which can be converted to gift cards.